 The good part about glancing over the authors is, no matter what topic you are focusing on—aphasia, dysphagia, voice, child langauge—we all know the “big names” in that area, and that can tell you the significance and/or quality of the study.
 However, 2 BIG CAUTIONS: sometimes even the “big names” may *gasp* produce lesser quality studies, and researchers at one point are all new and/or unknown, sooo:

 “like the work of unknown sculptors, that of unknown authors deserves at least the following passing glances.” p.557

 3. Read the summary

-This may seem like another “common-sense” one, BUT did you know that the summary (typically nicknamed Abstract these days) used to be at the end of a research article?!
-While you can’t necessarily always evaluate if every part of the article is valid from this opener, within seconds you can decide if it’s worth more investigating and time.
-So I wanted to reiterate it again merely to really appreciate what is now the norm for us busy clinicians 😉 .
+This may seem like another “duh,”, BUT did you know that the summary (typically nicknamed Abstract these days) used to be at the end of a research article?!
+While you can’t usually evaluate if every part of the article is valid from this opener, within seconds you can decide if it’s worth more investigating and time.
+So I wanted to reiterate it again, at the very least to really appreciate what is now the convenient norm for us busy clinicians😁.

 4. Consider the site

 I’ve thought about the ‘site’ by lumping multiple parts together: the location/facility where the study was held (e.g. hospital, clinic, skilled nursing, etc.); the technologies/experiences the investigators used (e.g. sEMG, VFSS, deep-brain stimulation, etc.); and the population the study looks at such as healthy vs disordered, young vs elderly, etc.